mxw/vim-jsx/README.md

 over to the XML portions of vim, and it's common for many colorschemes to highlight start and end tags differently due to the system XML syntax defaults.

-- _Syntax highlighting is working, but indentation is broken.
+- _Syntax highlighting seems to work, but breaks highlighting and indenting further down in the file.
 What's wrong?_

 This often results from trying to enable XML folding in one's `~/.vimrc` (i.e., via `let g:xml_syntax_folding = 1`).  vim-jsx does not support syntax folding,